 Concussed from impacting upon the water from such a height, his mind dwells upon previous escapades.
 With the premise in place, you can prepare to gallivant through key action scenes from Goldfinger, On Her Majesty’s Secret Service, Licence to Kill, Die Another Day, Moonraker and, lastly, Skyfall.

-In the shadow of Activision’s staple powerhouse, 007 Legends just doesn’t cut it.
+In the shadow of Activision’s staple powerhouse, James Bond: 007 Legends just doesn’t cut it.
 You’ll storm Fort Knox, dodge enemies whilst slalom skiing, infiltrating Sanchez’s facility, traverse Grave’s ice palace, and even have the opportunity to partake in the motorbike chase scene from Skyfall.

 Yet it is a lifeless, dejected experience that never becomes enthralling, levels loosely pivoting around the scenes they derive from.
 Not even the rousing iconic Bond theme can do enough to motivate your enthusiasm.